punz321/Astro-Chat/README.md

 # AstroChat
-A chatbot that answers astronomical queries using NLP
+A chatbot that answers astronomical queries using T5 transformer model

 Research paper under progress.